NorbiS0815/SQLBkpMod/README.md

 We have created a table that we update daily.
 The Table that contains database names as well as other (for us) important parameters.
 Our guidelines are: a full backup once a week, an incremental daily and TLog backups depending on the database mode and usage.
 For the full backup, there is usually a time frame or a time from which the full may be started.

+Since we did not want to modify the original scripts, we built the solution on top and therefore did not pay attention to duplication or optimization possibilities.
+Also, this is a tailored solution for us, which means that we intercept errors only conditionally

+(I hope that my translationprogram did everything right)